 Small Claims Courts

-The case is not heard by a judge or magistrate, but rather by a commissioner, who hears each side of the story and asks questions.
+Any of the official languages can be used in the court and the case is not heard by a judge or magistrate, but rather by a commissioner, who hears each side of the story and asks questions.

 These facility categories: